Sullivan (surname)

 Sullivan is a surname of Irish origin.
-An approximate 78 percent of Sullivans are located in the United States as its most 108th common surname according to the 2010 US census.
+An approximate 78 percent of Sullivans are located in the United States as it is the 105th most common surname according to the 2010 US census.

 History

-The name is an anglizised form of O'Sullivan.
+The name is an anglicised form of O'Sullivan (Ó Súilleabháin).
 Due to immigration out of Ireland, is most common in North America, and also found in Australia, as well as Britain.